 The late Senator Sam Ervin from North Carolina once said, "Park is one of the finest human beings the good Lord ever created and he has one of the most important characteristics of all—an understanding heart."

 Park was a complex and multi-faceted man, and a true entrepreneur.
-He made a fortune in the food industry before becoming a media giant in nearly half of the United States.
-He was also a modest man and an admitted workaholic who rarely discussed business in social settings.
-He never made an issue of his success and was vital, tough, and giving.
+He made a fortune in the food industry before becoming a media giant with his Park Communications broadcasting, newspaper and outdoor advertising empire.
+But he was also a modest man and an admitted workaholic who rarely discussed business in social settings.
+Although vital, tough and giving, he never made an issue of his success.

 Roy H. Park was born in Dobson, North Carolina, in 1910.
 A precocious student, he graduated from high school at age 15.
 Entering North Carolina State University, after turning down an acceptance at Duke University, partly because he could drive his brother's roadster there, he studied business and journalism.
 After he crashed his brother's car, he took a job as an office boy in the Associated Press bureau in Raleigh to repay him.
 By the time he left, he was covering the Governor's Office and hobnobbing with the most influential people in North Carolina.